 QuickSearch provides a single search box to find books and articles across most of the library's collections.
-It is powered by Summon, a web-scale discovery service from Serial Solutions.
+It is powered by Summon, a web-scale discovery service from ProQuest.
 QuickSearch is not a replacement for discipline-specific research databases, rather it is intended as an easy-to-use alternative to Google for library research.

 QuickSearch is a central index of as much of library content as possible so that it is available in a single search engine.
 It includes over 160 million items: